-In the second half of the 19th century Safed’s Jews experienced an increasing desire to make their living off the land, to cultivate it and not to rely on the donations from the Jews of the Diaspora (the distribution monies) that they were living on.
+In the second half of the 19th century some of Safed’s Jews experienced an increasing desire to make their living off the land, to cultivate it and not to rely on the donations from the Jews of the Diaspora (the distribution monies) that they were living on.

-In 1875 the dream came true and a number of families from Safed purchased land from residents of Jauna.
+In 1875 the dream came true and a number of families from Safed purchased land from residents of Jauneh.
 Three years later, the families moved, settled next to the Arab villagers and began to engage in agriculture.
 They called the new town Gei Oni.

 At that time, the Jews of Eastern Europe also developed longings for redemption and settlement in the Land of Israel.
 In 1882, a group of families from the city of Moineşti in Romania immigrated to Israel, after sending their representatives David Bukchester and David Shuv to tour and buy land for them in the Holy Land.
-After traveling the length and breadth of the country, the emissaries were particularly enthralled with the Jauna village area, and chose to buy land there, because of the flowing river, the good and clear air and the splendid view of the surrounding mountains.
+After traveling the length and breadth of the country, the emissaries were particularly enthralled with the Jauneh village area, and chose to buy land there, because of the flowing river, the good and clear air and the splendid view of the surrounding mountains.
 The date of establishment of the town of Rosh Pina, whose name, the Hebrew word for capstone, comes from Psalm 118:22: “The stone the builders rejected has become the capstone” was set for the first day of plowing, December 12, 1882.

-Despite the difficulties posed by the Ottoman regime and the considerable baksheesh that they had to pay in order to build their homes, the settlers managed to build the houses in the “top road” now located in the recreation of Old Rosh Pina.
-When the cash that they brought with them ran out, before they were able to make a living off agriculture, they managed to survive only by mortgaging their lands and homes to their creditors.
+Despite the difficulties posed by the Ottoman regime and the considerable baksheesh (bribes) that they had to pay in order to build their homes, the settlers managed to build the houses in the “top road” now located in restored Old Rosh Pina.
+When the cash that they brought with them ran out, before they were able to make a living from agriculture, they managed to survive only by mortgaging their lands and homes to their creditors.
 Their suffering was so great that they sent emissaries to recruit assistance.
 The only one who agreed to help was Baron Edmond de Rothschild of Paris.
 Rosh Pina was the first settlement to be sponsored by the Baron de Rothschild, and within a few years it became the administrative center of all the Upper Galilee towns that were built subsequently.

 As such, the Baron’s officials invested in the construction of public buildings in Rosh Pina.
 At the settlers’ request, the first building to be built was a synagogue.
-An Ashkenazi synagogue, with wooden pews, a bima and Holy Ark made of wood carved by an artist (Weinberg) and a round wooden dome of sky blue, also made by one of the first settlers, Reb Motttel Katz.
+An Ashkenazi synagogue, with wooden pews, a bima and Holy Ark made of wood carved by an artist (Weinberg) and a round wooden dome of sky blue, also made by one of the first settlers, Reb Mottel Katz.
 Alongside the synagogue, the Baron built a house for the settlement’s teacher, a house for the doctor, and two office buildings for his officials.